Rockin' the Bayou back with a bang

 "I'm going full throttle man.
 Someone has to step up and be the guinea pig, and I'm willing to do it.
 We got to get people back in here to retrain people to be happy, energetic and to live," Innes said.

-The last Rockin The Bayou took place back in 2018.
+The last Rock'n The Bayou took place back in 2018.
 Three were canceled because of COVID, and the fourth was called because of a hurricane.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.